chrisjgf/chrisjgf.github.io/_posts/2017-06-02-show-a-hidden-view-on-UITableView-drag.markdown

 Now we have our hidden view setup, go to your desired UITableView, drag in an empty UIView toward the top, then set its class to *HiddenView*.
 With a bit of luck, when you run your app a custom view will be at the top of the table.

 We've got it, let's hide it.

+## Hide/Show UIView in UITableView

 Go to your UITableView controller and add the following:

 ~~~swift
 override func viewWillAppear(_ animated: Bool) {